breck7/scroll/dud.md

 ### Architecture

 You use Dud through the command line.
-A Dud blog is a folder with a specific project layout.
+A Dud is a folder with a specific project layout.
 Dud compiles that Dud folder into a static HTML folder.